scionproto/scion/doc/BeaconService.md

 type State string

 const (
-    // Inactive indicates that the interface has not been activated or
-    // expired yet.
-    Inactive State = "Inactive"
     // Active indicates that the interface is active.
     Active State = "Active"
-    // Expired indicates that the interface is expired.
-    Expired State = "Expired"
     // Revoked indicates that the interface is revoked.
     Revoked State = "Revoked"
 )